Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Abstract

 \section{Abstract}

 A key distinguishing feature of conversational recommender systems over traditional recommender systems is their ability to elicit user preferences using natural language.
 Currently, the predominant approach to preference elicitation is to ask questions directly about items or item attributes.
-These strategies do not perform well in cases where the user does not have sufficient knowledge of the target domain to answer such questions.
-Conversely, in a shopping setting, talking about the planned use of items does not present any difficulties, even for those that are new to a domain.
+Users searching for recommendations may not have deep knowledge of the available options in a given domain.
+As such, they might not be aware of key attributes or desirable values for them.
+However, in many settings, talking about the \emph{planned use} of items does not present any difficulties, even for those that are new to a domain.
 In this paper, we propose a novel approach to preference elicitation by asking implicit questions based on item usage.
-Our approach consists of two main steps.
-First, we identify the sentences from a large review corpus that contain information about item usage.
-Then, we generate implicit preference elicitation questions from those sentences using a neural text-to-text model.
-The main contributions of this work also include a multi-stage data annotation protocol using crowdsourcing for collecting high-quality labeled training data for the neural model.
-We show that our approach is effective in selecting review sentences and transforming them to elicitation questions, even with limited training data.
-Additionally, we provide an analysis of patterns where the model does not perform optimally.
+As one of the main contributions of this work, we develop a multi-stage data annotation protocol using crowdsourcing, to create a high-quality labeled training dataset.
+Another main contribution is the development of four models for the question generation task: two template-based baseline models and two neural text-to-text models.
+The template-based models use heuristically extracted common patterns found in the training data, while the neural models use the training data to learn to generate questions automatically.
+Using common metrics from machine translation for automatic evaluation, we show that our approaches are effective in generating elicitation questions, even with limited training data.
+We further employ human evaluation for comparing the generated questions using both pointwise and pairwise evaluation designs.
+We find that the human evaluation results are consistent with the automatic ones, allowing us to draw conclusions about the quality of the generated questions with certainty.
+Finally, we provide a detailed analysis of cases where the models show their limitations.

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[300]{Information systems~Users and interactive retrieval}

 \keywords{Conversational recommender systems, preference elicitation, question generation}